kbradshaw4/KB-Module-1-Challenge/README.md

 ## Usage

-To use this study guide, you can review the notes in each section.
-For suggestions on what to study first, open the Chrome DevTools by pressing Command+Option+I (MacOS) or Control+Shift+I (Windows).
-A console panel should open either below or to the side of the webpage in the browser.
-There you will see a list of topics we learned from Prework along with a suggestion on which topic to study first.
+To use this application, you can click on any of the three navigation links at the top of the page and read the information provided on Horiseon's different services.
+You can also scroll and read about the benefits you may receive by partnering with Horiseon on the right hand side of the page.

 ## Credits